-The General Plan designation of the project site is Medium Low Density Residential.
-The medium low density residential land use designation pertains to single-family homes in typical subdivision developments generally located in areas of the City on level terrain with no or relatively few geological or environmental constraints.
-Older subdivisions within the northern portion of the City reflect this residential density of six dwelling units per acre.
-The proposed project would be developed at a density of 5.58 du/ac, which is just under the allowed maximum density of the medium low residential density land use designation.
-The project site is zoned P-D in accordance with the City's Zoning Ordinance.
-The proposed project is consistent with the project site's medium low density residential land use designation, and City Zoning, as outlined in the General Plan and City's Zoning Ordinance.
+The General Plan designation of the property is Medium Low Density Residential.
+The Medium Low Density Residential land use designation pertains to single family homes in typical subdivision developments generally located in areas of the City on level terrain with no or relatively few geological or environmental constraints.
+Older subdivisions within the northern portion of the City reflect this residential density of six du/ac.
+The proposed project would be developed at a density of 5.58 du/ac, which is just under the allowed maximum density of the Medium Low Density Residential designation.
+The development of single-family homes, as those being proposed, is consistent with the site's Medium Low Density Residential land use designation.
+Therefore, an amendment to the General Plan to change the land use designation is not required for the proposed project.

-Evaluation of potential land use impacts are based on a review of documents pertaining to the proposed project, including the General Plan and the City's Municipal Code and Zoning Ordinance.
+Evaluation of potential land use impacts are based on a review of documents pertaining to the proposed project, including the General Plan, City's Municipal Code, and Zoning Ordinance.
 In determining the level of significance, this analysis assumes that the proposed project would comply with relevant State and local ordinances and regulations, as well as the City's General Plan goals, policies, and actions.